I recently coached a small church pastor as he was brainstorming about “The Year for Evangelism” for the church.

 I can quickly hear an objection: “We don’t need to focus on numbers, this is ministry.”

-This gives us goals for prayer, and unfolds plans for ministries.
+This gives you goals for prayer.
+Numbers help you unfold plans for ministries.

-Target numbers are not the end-all, but rather a direction in which to aim.
+Target numbers are not the end-all point, but rather a direction in which to aim.

-A church of under 50 members (a survey of my readership in December 2009 showed that nearly 25% of my readership is involved in churches under 75 members) may not have a realistic goal if they want to add 100 new members through profession of faith in the coming year.
+A church of under 50 members (a survey of my readership showed that nearly 25% of my readership is involved in churches under 75 members) may not have a realistic goal if they want to add 100 new members through profession of faith in the coming year.

-You and your church need to prayerfully develop your own plan based on your own context and God’s calling for your church.
+You and your church can prayerfully develop your own evangelism strategy based on your own context and God’s calling for your church.

-But I think some common prongs for developing an evangelism theme for the year would include
+But I think some common themes for developing an evangelism theme for the year would include:

 - Evangelism sermon series